sestaton/Pairfq/README.md

 With this command we can interleave the files for assembly or mapping.

-    $ pairfq joinpairs -f s_1_1_trimmed_p.fq -r s_1_2_trimmed_p.fq -o s_1_interl.fq -im
+    $ pairfq joinpairs -f s_1_1_trimmed_p.fq -r s_1_2_trimmed_p.fq -o s_1_interl.fq

-In the above command, we are doing all computation in memory for speed (optionally).
+In the above command, we are doing all computation without an index for speed.
 Now we can use our interleaved pairs, along with the unpaired reads for added coverage.

 * **addinfo**